DETAILED ACTION

 It would have been obvious to one having ordinary skill in the art at the time of the invention’s filings to have utilized the sensor placement of Stephens in the invention of Ross with a reasonable expectation of success of determining well integrity parameters of the wellhead assembly as disclosed by Stephens (Column 18: line 55 – Column 19: line 5) It would also have been obvious to utilize the protective enclosure of Stephens in the invention of Ross with the predictable effect of separating the sensor from environmental conditions that would interfere with the operation of the sensor (Stephens: Column 12: lines 46-51).

-Regarding Claim 3, Ross and Stephens render obvious the system of claim 1, wherein the processor (Ross: 17) is configured to receive a detection of a cement level parameter, a cement quality parameter, a fluid level parameter, a pressure parameter, temperature parameter, a vibration parameter, a clearance parameter, a flow parameter, a load parameter, a detection of an annulus pressure of the wellhead, an annular temperature of the wellhead (Ross: Column 4: lines 19-38; Column 8: lines 30-35: pressure of temperature sensor in annulus would measure pressure or temperature therein), or any combination thereof, as the detection of the one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35).
+Regarding Claim 3, Ross, Stephens, and Coles render obvious the system of claim 1, wherein the processor (Ross: 17) is configured to receive a detection of a cement level parameter, a cement quality parameter, a fluid level parameter, a pressure parameter, temperature parameter, a vibration parameter, a clearance parameter, a flow parameter, a load parameter, a detection of an annulus pressure of the wellhead, an annular temperature of the wellhead (Ross: Column 4: lines 19-38; Column 8: lines 30-35: pressure of temperature sensor in annulus would measure pressure or temperature therein), or any combination thereof, as the detection of the one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35).

 Regarding Claim 11, Ross discloses a non-transitory computer-readable medium having computer executable code stored thereon, the code comprising instructions to:

-Cause a processor (Ross: 17) of a wellhead monitoring system to receive from a sensor pack (Ross: 16) a detection of one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35) associated with a wellhead disposed within a subsea environment, wherein the sensor pack (Ross: 16) includes sensors attached to at least two of a plurality of components (Ross: along casings 12a-c) of the wellhead, the plurality of components (Ross: along casings 12a-c) selected from the group consisting of a high pressure housing, a low pressure housing, a casing (Ross: 12a-c), the sensor pack (Ross: 16) configured to detect the one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35) within the subsea environment; cause the processor (Ross: 17) to store the detection of the one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35); and Page 3 of 7 DE - 751777/315787 - 3796310 vlApplication Serial No.: 15/476,197 Atty Docket No.: 751777.315787
+Cause a processor (Ross: 17) of a wellhead monitoring system to receive from a sensor pack (Ross: 16) a detection of one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35) associated with a wellhead disposed within a subsea environment, wherein the sensor pack (Ross: 16) includes sensors attached to at least two of a plurality of components (Ross: along casings 12a-c) of the wellhead, the plurality of components (Ross: along casings 12a-c) selected from the group consisting of a high pressure housing, a low pressure housing, a casing (Ross: 12a-c), the sensor pack (Ross: 16) configured to detect the one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35) within the subsea environment; cause the processor (Ross: 17) to store the detection of the one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35) in a memory for later retrieval (Ross: Column 5: lines 26 – 53); and Page 3 of 7 DE - 751777/315787 - 3796310 vlApplication Serial No.: 15/476,197 Atty Docket No.: 751777.315787

 Cause the processor (Ross: 17) to generate an output based at least in part on the detection of the one or more operating parameters (Ross: Column 4: lines 19-38; Column 8: lines 30-35), wherein the output comprises an indication of an operational fatigue or an operational health of the wellhead.